 - Win/Chrome: Click on Connect in the Aviatrix VPN Client, Sign into SAML/IdP, OK, Advanced, Proceed to localhost.aviatrix.com

 - Win/Firefox: Click on Connect in the Aviatrix VPN Client, Sign into SAML/IdP, OK, Advanced, Accept the Risk and Continue

 New Site2Cloud connections will not pass traffic for Aviatrix Systems running software prior to 4.0.691

 Description: Aviatrix Software uses SHA256 to setup IPSEC VPN connections with AWS VGW.
-Due to changes that made by AWS recently, we discovered during the week of Feb 4th 2019 that new VPN Connections to VGW IPSEC tunnel were not passing traffic.
+Due to changes made by AWS recently, we discovered that during the week of Feb 4th, 2019, new VPN Connections to an VGW IPSEC tunnel were not passing traffic.
 We have submitted a support ticket with AWS technical support team.
 AWS has recommended that we use SHA1 instead of SHA256 for the Phase 2 part of IPSec configuration.
 They have acknowledged the issue and are looking to address the problem.
-Meanwhile, Aviatrix engineering team made updates based on AWS recommendation and has released a new build 4.0.691 to address this issue.
+Meanwhile, the Aviatrix engineering team made updates based on AWS recommendation and has released a new build, 4.0.691, to address this issue.

 Solution: Customers running into this issue are requested to upgrade their Aviatrix system to 4.0.691 or later using the instructions here.
 After upgrading, follow these directions:

 - For a new connection to VGW in Transit Network scenario, customers should login to the Controller, go to Transit Network -> Setup and go to Step 8 to disconnect the VGW and reconnect again via Step 3.

 - For a standalone Site2Cloud connection, rebuild the connection through Controller GUI/Site2Cloud and avoid using SHA256 for Phase 2.